RaspiKidd/Python-Tutorials/ControllingAnLED/ControllingLED.md

 ## What You Will Need

-The equipment you need is;
+The equipment you need is:

 * 1 x LED
 * 2 x Male to Female jumper wires